AbdiMegersa/alx-zero_day/0x03-git/README.md

-this is other readme file.
+this is other readme file.(updated)